Houses of Hillel and Shammai: Discussion

-Modern day Rabbinic Judaism almost invariably follows the teachings of Hillel, but there are several notable exceptions.
-The Mishna provides a list of 18 matters in which the halacha was decided in favor of Beit Shammai.
+Modern Rabbinic Judaism almost invariably follows the teachings of Hillel, but there are several notable exceptions.
+The Mishna lists 18 matters in which the Halakha was decided in favor of Beit Shammai.

-According to one opinion in the Talmud, while halacha follows Beit Hillel, one may choose to follow either Beit Hillel or Beit Shammai as long as they do so consistently.
-However, if they follow the leniencies of both schools, they are considered evil; while if they follow the stringencies of both schools, the verse "The fool walks in darkness" is applied to them.
+According to one opinion in the Talmud, while Halakha follows Beit Hillel, one may choose to follow either Beit Hillel or Beit Shammai as long as one does so consistently.
+However, if one follows the leniencies of both schools, one is considered evil.
+In contrast, if one follows the stringencies of both schools, the verse "The fool walks in darkness" is applied to one.

-According to the Rabbi Isaac Luria, in the future messianic era halacha will follow Beit Shammai rather than Beit Hillel.
+According to Rabbi Isaac Luria, in the future Messianic Age, Halakha will follow Beit Shammai rather than Beit Hillel.